 The artists decided to band together for the purpose of promoting art in the community.
 At first, meetings were held in members’ homes.
 With much interest shown by members and friends, officers were elected and the group decided it should be more active.
 “Clothesline” exhibitions were held in neighboring towns and membership was extended to include artists from a wider area.
 As the group grew, meetings were moved to the Spring Lake Community House, then the Manasquan Woman’s Club, and finally to the Curtis House in Brielle, where a guest artist demonstration or workshop is often featured.
 MRGA currently has more than one hundred members.

 The goal of its founders is still honored by the MRGA today.
 The artists exhibited at Point Pleasant Hospital for many years, also illustrating two editions of the Hospital Guild’s cookbook.
 In 2011, the group worked with Ocean Medical Center to host the “Art for the Heart” benefit.
 Very popular is the program of painting classes, open to the public, given by MRGA members at the Sea Girt Lighthouse September through May.
-Each year a scholarship is awarded to a promising high school senior.
 The group’s yearly schedule includes exhibits at the Brielle, Wall, and Pt.
 Pleasant Beach Libraries, and summer shows outdoors in Sea Girt, Bay Head, Spring Lake, Avon, Manasquan, and Brielle.